Trap bar

 The trap bar was invented, patented and trademarked by Al Gerard, a competitive powerlifter.
 It is often thought to have been named after the (upper fibres of the) trapezius muscles, the muscle it was designed to train, with shoulder shrugs.
 In addition to shrugs, the bar is also used for trapbar deadlift, trapbar jumps, overhead/military presses, upright rows or "high pulls," and stiff leg deadlifts.
-However, the original shape was similar to a 'bear trap' when opened, leading to it being referred to as the "trap bar".
 Its design has since changed from various original designs into a hexagonal shape, and can be correctly referred to as a "hex bar".

 Variants are produced by several vendors.